We consider applications for any full-time postgraduate course at Cambridge

 Applicants for postgraduate courses should apply to the University in the first instance, and application should be made through the University’s Postgraduate Admissions Office for most postgraduate courses; exceptions are, for example, the PGCE and MBA.
 Current undergraduate members of St John’s College wishing to apply for postgraduate courses should initially consult their College Tutor.

 Once you have been accepted by the University your application form will be circulated to the colleges on your preference list.
 In order to be considered by St John’s College you should list us as one of your preference colleges.
-(NB Applicants who wish to be considered for a Bradlow Scholarship or a Dr Manmohan Singh Scholarship - in a year when that Competition is running - must name St John’s College as their first preference college).
+(NB Applicants who wish to be considered for a Bradlow Scholarship or in the Louis Cha Scholarship Competition must name St John’s College as their first preference college).

 You will not receive any communication from the colleges other than from the college which offers you a place.
 The process of obtaining a college place can be quite lengthy but the University's Postgraduate Admissions Office will endeavour to find a college place for everyone who has been offered a place by the University.